Parrots’ tongues enable them to mimic words, manipulate and funnel food into the throat, handle objects, and taste items.

 Do All Parrots Have A Bone In Their Tongue?

-All parrots have a bone in their tongue, connecting a set of 5 bones that assist the tongue.
+All parrots have a bone in their tongue, connecting five other bones that assist the tongue.
 Together, they’re known as the hyoid apparatus.

 The hyoid is what: